syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 ### Swipe Delete

-To delete an item in view while swiping the data from one extent to other can be achieved by setting the [SfListView.SwipeOffset](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeOffset.html) value to the view size and when [SfListView.SwipeEnded](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeEnded_EV.html) event is raised, the swiping item will be removed from view.
+To delete an item in view while swiping the item from one extent to other by using [SfListView.SwipeEnded](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeEnded_EV.html) event.
+By setting the [SfListView.SwipeOffset](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeOffset.html) value to the view size to swipe the item upto end of the item.

-To delete the item by swipe, follow the code example:

 {% tabs %}
 {% highlight xaml %}